-Losses and damage were also a key topic of this COP, in particular the financing available to prevent and respond to climate risks.
+Losses and damage from climate change were also a key topic of the COP, in particular the financing available to respond to climate risks.
 The Green Climate Fund was called on to address this issue.
 The aim is to minimize, avoid, and finally compensate for losses and damage caused in the countries most at risk.
-The same applies to long-term finance, i.e. reaching the 100 billion per year promised in Copenhagen in 2009, and its follow-up.
+The same applies to long-term finance, i.e. reaching the 100 billion per year promised in Copenhagen in 2009.

-On the other hand, the majority of the States and non-state actors present recognized the importance of systematically including oceans and biodiversity into the negotiations in 2020.
-As such, it is important to note that the IPCC report on the ocean and cryosphere has been officially taken into account.
-This aspect was one of Chile’s main objectives when preparing for COP25, so as to launch positive momentum for the “super year 2020” and its key milestones (IUCN Congress in June and COP15 in Kunming in October).
+On the other hand, the majority of the States and non-state actors present recognized the importance of systematically including oceans and biodiversity in the upcoming negotiations in 2020.
+The IPCC report on the ocean and cryosphere has been officially taken into account.
+This aspect was one of Chile’s main objectives when preparing for COP25, to create some momentum for the “super year 2020” and its key milestones (IUCN Congress in June and COP15 in Kunming in October).

-It should also be noted that a new five-year action plan on gender was adopted.
-It focuses on women’s leadership in the fight against climate change and access by women to green financing.
+A new five-year action plan on gender was also adopted.
+It focuses on women’s leadership in the fight against climate change and women’s access to green financing.

-The members and partners of the International Development Finance Club (IDFC), chaired by AFD, hosted and organized 26 events during this COP.
-For example, the COP saw the official launch of the IDFC Climate Facility, the Club’s first operational instrument.
+The members and partners of the International Development Finance Club (IDFC), chaired by AFD, hosted and organized 26 events at the event in Madrid.
+The COP saw, for example, the official launch of the IDFC Climate Facility, the Club’s first operational instrument.

-The COP was also an opportunity for AFD to speak out on subjects not usually dealt with by AFD Group at such major international climate change events, such as nature-based solutions and biodiversity.
-The Group was also able to highlight its positive results on climate change, its energy transition strategy, its actions for oceans and nature, the role of national and regional development banks, the Adapt’Action and 2050 Facilities, and the significance of its partnership with the Green Fund.
+December’s event was also an opportunity for AFD to speak out on subjects not usually dealt with at such major international climate change events, such as nature-based solutions and biodiversity.
+AFD was also able to highlight its positive results on climate change, energy transition strategy, its actions for oceans and nature, the role of national and regional development banks, the Adapt’Action and 2050 Facilities, and the significance of its partnership with the Green Fund.

 And now what?

-The mixed results of the Madrid negotiations also mean there will be extra expectations from COP26, which will be held in Glasgow from November 9 to 20, 2020.
-NGOs and civil society will heighten pressure on governments to raise the bar of their ambitions to challenge climate change.
+The mixed results of the Madrid negotiations add to expectations for COP26, to be held in Glasgow from November 9 to 20, 2020.
+NGOs and civil society will heighten pressure on governments to be more ambitious and do more to meet the challenges of climate change.